The $\pi\pi$ scattering amplitude at large $N_\text{c}$: Lattice QCD methods

 where $\cK_2$ is the two-particle $K$-matrix, related to the infinite-volume scattering amplitude, and $F$ is a geometric factor that depends on the lattice geometry and the total momentum, and contains power-law finite-volume effects.
 The finite-volume energies are given by the solutions to this equation.
 We note that the matrices in the quantization condition can be projected to the different irreps of the cubic group and isospin channels, and the finite-volume energies can be determined independently for each of them.

+In this work, we focus on studying single-channel pion-pion interactions, for which we identify those states associated to two pions using the relative overlap factors introduced in \cref{eq:overlaps}, and neglect interactions to states of two vector mesons.
+All the cubic-group irreps considered in this work are dominated by contributions from the lowest partial waves, as already mentioned: $s$ wave for the $SS$ and $AA$ channels, and $p$ wave for the $AS$ channel.
+For the analysis, we work in the lowest-partial wave approaximation, and neglect higher partial wave contributions.
+Higher-partial-wave effects are expected to be very small, as they only start at NLO in ChPT (NNLO in large $\Nc$ ChPT) and are suppressed as $p^{2\ell+1}$ close to threshold.
+Moreover, previous lattice studies of two-pion interactions have observed suppressed higher partial waves in the elastic region~\cite{Dudek:2010ew,Blanton:2021llb}.

-In this work, we are interested in pion-pion scattering and focus on the lowest partial waves: $s$ wave for the SS and AA channels, and $p$ wave for the AS channel, such that \cref{eq:quantizationcondition} can be reduced to an algebraic equation that relates each finite-volume energy to a point in the scattering phase shift.
-In the case of $s$-channel interactions, it takes the form,
+In the single-channel and lowest-partial-wave approximation, \cref{eq:quantizationcondition} can be reduced to an algebraic equation that relates each finite-volume energy to a point in the scattering phase shift.
+In the case of $s$-channel interactions, it takes the form,\\

 where $k$ is the magnitude of the relative momentum in the CM, $\gamma$ is the boost factor to the CM frame and $\cZ$ is the generalized Lüscher zeta function~\cite{Luscher:1986pf,Luscher:1990ux,Rummukainen:1995vs}.
 In the case of $p$-wave interactions, on the other hand, the particular form of the quantization conditions depends on the total momentum and the irrep of the cubic group---see appendix A in \rcite{Dudek:2012xn} for an explicit form for the cases of relevance to our work.